The Dirty Truth About Utility Climate Pledges

 The next decade is critical to averting the worst impacts of the climate crisis and transforming our economy to run entirely on clean energy.

-Studies show that unless utilities retire all their coal plants by 2030, abandon all plans to build gas plants, and aggressively build out renewable energy resources, we risk destabilizing our livable climate.
+Studies show that to meet our climate goals utilities must retire all their coal plants by 2030, abandon plans to build gas plants, and aggressively build out renewable energy resources over the next ten years.
 Despite this pressing deadline, utilities are either not moving fast enough toward these goals, or not moving at all.

-Dozens of utilities may have pledged to become “carbon neutral” by 2050, but research conducted by the Sierra Club in the Dirty Truth Report shows that nearly all utilities in the United States lack the plans needed to make those plans a reality by moving toward clean energy in the time frame needed to avoid the worst of the climate crisis.
+Dozens of utilities may have pledged to become “carbon neutral” by 2050, but research conducted by the Sierra Club in the Dirty Truth Report shows that those pledges are largely greenwashing.
+Most utilities in the United States lack the truly ambitious pledges and plans needed to make the clean energy transition a reality.

 Report: The Dirty Truth About Utility Climate Pledges

-What utilities do, or don’t do, between now and 2030 will either seal our fate or deliver us from future climate catastrophe.
+What utilities do, or don't do, over the next decade will either drive us to more polluting, expensive fossil fuels or lead us to a clean energy transition.
 What is your utility doing?

 Is Your Utility Part of the Problem?